KingChampion36/chemistryedu/docs/physical-chemistry/gaseous-state/gas-laws.md

 !!! tip "Note"

     Mean free path, $&lambda; &Proportional; {T \over P}$.
 If Gay Lussac's Law is valid or applicable, then mean free path is constant.
-We will discuss about mean free path in detail later.
+We will discuss mean free path in detail later.

 ## Avogadro's Hypothesis